loujin2/garbage-classification/README.md

 1. Summarize the work with some insights, explain how it is could be implemented in a real-world problem

 __Objective:__
 By the end of the project we expect a Neural Network model classifying a garbage to one of the 6 given above garbage type with accuracy more than 90%.
 It can be a complicated challenge due to the fact that provided dataset seems to be difficult to classify.
-Also number of images